Jonas Blixt

-Jonas Blixt (born 24 April 1984) is a Swedish professional golfer who currently plays on the PGA Tour.
+Jonas Fredrik Blixt Berglund (born 24 April 1984) is a Swedish professional golfer who currently plays on the PGA Tour.
 He is a three-time winner on the PGA Tour, with his most recent win coming at the 2017 Zurich Classic of New Orleans.

 Amateur career

 Blixt was born in Nässjö, in the province of Småland, Sweden, but moved with his parents to Karlstad in the province of Värmland.
 Representing Hammarö Golf Club, he won the 2003 Swedish Junior Stroke-play Championship at Finspång Golf Club and the 2005 Swedish Junior Match-play Championship at Ängsö Golf Club.
 He also won the 2003 Nordic Championship individually as well as with the Swedish team.

 He represented Sweden twice at the European Boys' Team Championship, in 2001 in the winning team, and twice at the European Amateur Team Championship.

 He played golf at Florida State University during which time he was a second-team All-American selection in 2007 and a first-team All-American in 2008.
 He was All-ACC as a junior and a first team All-ACC in 2008.
 He was a Ping All Southeast Region in 2008.
 He won the 2007 Inverness intercollegiate event and had five top fives along with two sixth-place finishes at other collegiate events in 2008.
 He won four career collegiate events and was a 2008 all-Nicklaus honoree.

 Blixt competed in the Palmer Cup in 2007 and 2008.